amicoleo/amicoleo.github.io/README.md

 + Update bg color
 + About in vertical
 + mobile with menu going up
+	+ overflow-y: hidden when launching about
+	+ overflow-y: hidden when on image

 + disable pointer on disabled links - on css - OK
 	pointer-events: none;